 Next up is the Espresso Martini.
 British bartender Dick Bradsell invented this classic in London bar ‘Fred’s Club’.
 The story goes that Dick created the drink by mixing coffee liqueur, espresso, and vodka after actual Kate Moss (yep, that one) asked Dick to make her a drink that could simultaneously “wake me up and then f**k me up”.
 Crazy, right?

 Grab a cocktail shaker, fill with ice and add all of your ingredients.
 Shake until chilled, then strain into a cocktail glass and garnish with coffee beans.
 Voila!

 For a proper winter treat, Mulled Cider is elite.
-Mulled Cider is perfect for those chilly evenings sat with friends around a bonfire.
-If you’re looking for a socially distanced festive gathering this holiday season (with no more than 6 people, might I add), then this is the perfect drink to get the good times flowing.
+Mulled Cider is perfect for those chilly evenings sitting with friends around a bonfire.
+If you’re looking for a socially distanced festive gathering this holiday season (with no more than six people, might I add), then this is the perfect drink to get the good times flowing.